Mohammed-Ahsan786/Automated-Irrigation-System-SEM-4-/README.md

 <p align="center"> <img src="https://github.com/Mohammed-Ahsan786/Automated-Irrigation-System-SEM-4-/blob/main/_banner/Topic.gif"/> </p>

 ## Overview
-The Automated Irrigation System is a project that aims to help you automate the watering process of your plants.
-This project uses an ESP8266 and Blynk software to control the watering process.
-The system measures the soil moisture level using a soil moisture sensor and compares it to a predefined threshold level.
-If the soil moisture level is below the threshold, the system activates the water pump and waters the plants.
+The Automated Irrigation System is a smart solution that helps automate the process of watering plants.
+It utilizes an ESP8266 and Blynk software to control the watering process.
+The system incorporates humidity, temperature, and soil moisture sensors that enable it to monitor the plant's environment in real-time.

+The Blynk app and website provide real-time humidity, temperature, and soil moisture readings and graphs for each of the readings, allowing users to keep track of their plant's growth and health.
+Additionally, the system features two buttons/switches.
+The first is the Water button, which activates the pump and waters the plant.
+The second is the Automation button, which automatically waters the plant when the soil moisture goes below a predefined threshold value.

+The Automation button also sends notifications when the system turns the water pump on or off, allowing users to monitor the watering process even when they're away.
+With this system, users can ensure their plants receive the necessary moisture and stay healthy without having to worry about manual watering.

 ## Prerequisites
 - **Arduino IDE** installed on your computer